ngonzalvez/apex/README.md

-*wb-rest* is a library designed to ease the creation of REST HTTP APIs in *node.js* with Typescript.
+*apex* is a library designed to ease the creation of REST HTTP APIs in *node.js* with Typescript.
 It tries to take away all the pain involved in developing an API (such as structuring the project, defining the models and the relationships between them) and, at the same time, this library tries to reduce the amount of code required to do so.

 The way it achieves its goal is by providing you with base classes, helpers and decorators to define endpoints, database models, routing and so on.